Warwick Food and Drink is committed to ensuring the highest standards of food safety are achieved.

 - Manage food safety risks including those presented by allergens

 - Ensure that foods are labelled accurately and information on menu ingredients and allergen content is available

 - Ensure as far as is reasonably practicable that foods are free from specific allergens wherever requested

-The team is available for support and advice during the preparation and on the day of your event, with the aim of supporting attendees with information on menu selection, recipes, allergens and special dietary needs.
+The team is available for support and advice during the preparation and on the day of your event, with the aim of supporting attendees with information on menu selection, recipes, allergens and dietary requirements.
 If you have any questions then please speak to any member of the team who will be more than happy to help.